Wedding Budget Tip #25: Earn Rewards Points to Offset Wedding and Honeymoon Costs

 The Budget Savvy Bride has partnered with CardRatings for our coverage of credit card products.
 The Budget Savvy Bride and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 This post is part of a recurring series here on BSB – we share a wedding budget tip every Tuesday to help you save money on your wedding!
 You can also access all the wedding budget tips on a single page for your convenience and future reference.
 This post is all about the ways you can use Rewards Credit Cards to earn cashback, travel hack your honeymoon, and more!

 Wedding Budget Tip #25:

 Sign up for a rewards credit card for wedding purchases.

-do you take advantage of credit card reward points?
+So tell us: do you take advantage of credit card reward points?

 Join us in our community to chat more about credit cards and more!

 READ OUR BEST MONEY-SAVING TRICKS & WEDDING HACKS!